moritzgubler/C-H-S_250GPa/README.md

 Please cite this paper if you use the data from this repository.

 The first comment line of each .in file contains the following data:
-The number of atoms, units of the file and enthalpy of the structure calculated with FHI-AIMS - an all electron DFT library.
+The number of atoms, units of the file and the enthalpy of the structure calculated with FHI-AIMS - an all electron DFT library.
 The data is separated by spaces.